Quantitative approximation results for complex-valued neural networks: Main result

 We roughly follow the structure of the proof of Theorem~1 in \cite{YarotskyReLUBounds}: In the first step, we approximate $f$ by $f_*$, a sum of Taylor polynomials subordinate to a partition of unity, constructed with our activation function $\sigma$ in mind; see \Cref{sec:PartitionOfUnity}.
-In the second step we approximate $f_*$ by a realization $\widetilde{f}$ of an appropriate architecture.
-An additional complication over the real setting discussed in \cite{YarotskyReLUBounds} is that we cannot access the real and imaginary parts of the inputs of $f$ exactly with a $\sigma$ network, but only approximatively; see Proposition~\ref{prop:RealImaginary}.
+In the second step we approximate $f_*$ by the realization $\widetilde{f}$ of a $\sigma$-network of an appropriate architecture.
+An additional complication compared to the real setting considered in \cite{YarotskyReLUBounds} is that we cannot access the real and imaginary parts of the inputs of $f$ exactly with a $\sigma$ network, but only approximatively; see \Cref{prop:RealImaginary}.

 {}